Esther Joseph

 Esther Elo Joseph (born 4 April 2003) is a Nigerian sprinter.

-Career
+Biography

-She made her international debut at the 2023 African Games in Accra, where she won the silver medal in the 400 metres behind Mary Moraa and set a personal best in all three of her races, culminating in a 51.61 seconds personal best in the final.
+Making her international debut at the 2023 African Games in Accra, she won the silver medal in the 400 metres behind Mary Moraa, setting a personal best in all three of her races, culminating in a time of 51.61 seconds in the final.
 She returned to the championships and won a gold in the 4 × 400 m metres relay.

-She competed for Nigeria at the 2024 World Athletics Relays in Nassau, Bahamas.
+In May 2024, she competed for Nigeria at the 2024 World Athletics Relays in Nassau, Bahamas.
 With a time of 3:12.87, the Nigerian Mixed 4x400m team of Joseph, Samuel Ogazi, Ella Onojuvwevwo, and Chidi Okezie set a new Nigerian national record and African Continental record at the event on 5 May 2024.
 She competed at the 2024 Summer Olympics over 400 metres in August 2024, but was ultimately disqualified.

+Competiting for the University of Tennessee, Joseph ran 51.36 seconds to win 400 metres indoors at the Bob Pollock Invitational in Clemson in January 2026.
+The time moved her to fifth on the African all-time indoor list.
+She subsequently qualified for the 2026 NCAA Division I Indoor Track and Field Championships.
+In July, she was a semi-finalist in the 400 metres at the 2026 Commonwealth Games in Glasgow, Scotland.
+Later at the Games, she won the bronze medal in the mixed 4 x 400 metres relay.